johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 I've a number of post processing steps that run in my build step of my site, and I included this filtering in it.
 In the end it amounted to [filtering an XML file; which is pretty straightforward - I wrote about it to demonstrate](../2022-11-22-xml-read-and-write-with-node-js/index.md).

 As well as filtering my `sitemap.xml`, I went a little further and added `lastmod` timestamps to the `sitemap.xml` based on the git commit date of the markdown file that the blog post was generated from.
-This was to help search engines understand how recent of the content on my site is.
+This was to help search engines understand how recent the content on my site is.
 [I wrote about how I did this](../2022-11-25-adding-lastmod-to-sitemap-git-commit-date/index.md).
 Google have subsequently announced that they use [`lastmod` as a signal for scheduling re-crawling URLs](https://developers.google.com/search/blog/2023/06/sitemaps-lastmod-ping#the-lastmod-element) and so this turns out to have been a helpful change to make.

 Alongside this, I added a `robots.txt` to my site.
 These are files that search engines use to understand the structure of a site and what they should and should not index.
 I didn't previously have one and the one I added was pretty rudimentary: